Upgrade to iPhone 15? You'll need this cable for CarPlay - 9to5Mac

 That’s because many cars rely on a USB-A port to enable CarPlay.
 Wireless CarPlay adapters offer a way out of the wired experience, but charging while driving is also important.

 Unfortunately, Apple didn’t make a first-party USB-A to USB-C cable for this situation.
-It also doesn’t sell a USB-A to USB-C cable from any of its partners like Belkin and Mophie.
 Instead, the company sells a $29 USB-C to Lightning adapter as its official solution.

 My advice?
 Don’t spend $30 on a dongle when you can just replace the cable.
 Even though Apple doesn’t sell one, USB-A to USB-C cables are easy to find.
 However, I also think it’s important to stick with brands you know.
 It’s your car, after all, so you don’t want anything that could be a fire risk.